sngrmvj/todo-lists/README.md

 # To Do Lists

-This is where we manage the tasks of daily tasks and general tasks
+##### Steps
+- Kafka service lies in between the frontend and backend.
+- Frontend has to manage the access of the kafka stream.